Basic DNS records

 Zone file

 DreamHost does not offer a service to export your domain's Zone file.
-If you need a list of the domain's records, you must copy your DNS records from your panel.
+If you need a list of the domain's records, you must manually copy your DNS records from your panel.

 SOA record

-The Start of Authority record is the first resource record in a DNS Zone file.
+The Start of Authority (SOA) record is the first resource record in a DNS Zone file.
 The SOA record specifies the following authoritative information about a specific domain:

 • Primary name server of where the SOA record was created.